Monitoring the calibration of probability forecasts with an application to concept drift detection involving image classification: Calibration background

 The original predictions $x$ would be well calibrated if the recalibration curve followed the $x=p$ line, but obviously the observed function is quite different from the $p=x$ line.
-Unsurprisingly, a likelihood ratio test of the null hypothesis that these predictions are well calibrated \citep[as implemented in ][]{Guthrie2024boldness} exhibits a $\text{p-value}<0.0001$.
+Unsurprisingly, a likelihood ratio test of the null hypothesis that these predictions are well calibrated (as implemented in \textcite{Guthrie2024boldness}) exhibits a $\text{p-value}<0.0001$.

 The right panel of Figure \ref{fig:fig3} is a line plot that shows how the original CNN confidence scores $x$ are too close to the extremes of zero and one, and the LLO recalibration shifts them to less extreme values so as to achieve calibration.
 This analysis illustrates how contemporary machine learning approaches such as neural nets may require further attention in order to make their predictions well calibrated.